 Additional course fees may apply to the online Spanish MATL degree.
 Fees range between $20 – $60.

 Yes, you can complete the online Spanish MATL degree program entirely online.
 It will take approximately 5-6 semesters to do so.
 We offer courses in the fall, spring, and summer online.
-In order to speed up your progress in our program there are study abroad options in French and Spanish as well as in-class options should you be able to come to campus.
+In order to speed up your progress in our program, there are study abroad options in Spanish as well as in-class options, should you be able to come to campus.

 The online Spanish MATL degree program is designed for students who work and want to go to school part-time.
-We offer at least two courses a semester (fall, spring, and summer), with the goal of each student graduating in two years.
+We offer at least two courses a semester (fall, spring, and summer).

-Students may take up to 9 hours of non-degree work with the department chair’s approval.
-Students will be approved for this option if there are strong indications the student can do well in the courses.
+Students may take up to 9 hours of non-degree work with the school director’s approval.
+Students will be approved for this option if there are strong indications the student can do well in the courses and qualify for the Spanish emphasis.
 Taking courses as a non-degree student does not guarantee admission to the program.
-Currently we are only considering non-degree enrollment in French and TESOL.

 - Fall – August 1st